IntersectMBO/cardano-node/doc/reference/tx-metadata.md

 * "bytes": hexadecimal
 * "string": any valid JSON string
 * "list": list of objects
-* "map": List of objects with key "k" and value "v" which both contain objects.
+* "map": list of objects with key "k" and value "v" which both contain objects.

 ## References and other available material